-- A. By inserting a comma between these two sentences without including a coordinating conjunction, this becomes a comma splice, a type of run-on sentence, not a compound sentence. - B. By inserting the subordinate conjunction "because" between these two sentences, this becomes a complex sentence, not a compound sentence. - C. Beginning the second sentence with the conjunction "And" makes the second sentence a clause that cannot stand by itself, and a compound sentence has not been formed. - D. Correct.
+- A. By inserting a comma between these two sentences without including a coordinating conjunction, this becomes a comma splice, a type of run-on sentence, not a compound sentence. - B. By inserting the coordinating conjunction "or" between these two sentences, the meaning of the sentence changes and a compound sentence has not been formed. - C. Beginning the second sentence with the conjunction "And" makes the second sentence a clause that cannot stand by itself, and a compound sentence has not been formed. - D. Correct.
 The use of the coordinating conjunction "and" preceded by a comma correctly combines the two sentences into a compound sentence.